AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 What are the limitation of FireNet?
 -------------------------------------

 In Release 4.3, FireNet only supports the AWS Transit Gateway (TGW) deployment scenario.
-It does not support in the encrypted transit deployment scenario.
+It does not support the encrypted transit deployment scenario.

 How does FireNet compare with ECMP/VPN based firewall deployment?
 -------------------------------------------------------------------